How to Grow Basil Plants in Your Garden

 Seeds germinate in about 5-7 days.
 Sometimes, it may take longer up to 14 days.

 - Shop bought basil seedlings come in a small pot.
 Usually 10-20 seedlings come in a single pot.
 To start with, first prepare the pots you want to grow your seedlings into.
 Follow the same steps written above.

-- Next take the pot that have the seedlings.
+- Next, take the pot that has the seedlings.
 Hold the whole bunch of seedlings from the leaves part and invert the pot in your hand.
 Separate the seedlings from roots into a tray.

 - Select the seedlings with healthy stem and roots.
 For example, if the stem looks black or drooping, you can exclude it.